African penguin: Breeding

 African penguins spend most of their lives at sea until it comes time for them to lay their eggs.
 Females remain fertile for about 10 years.
 Due to high predation on the mainland, African penguins will seek protection on offshore islands, where they are safer from larger mammals and natural challenges.
 These penguins usually breed during the winter when temperatures are cooler.
 African penguins often will abandon their eggs if they become overheated in the hot sun and abandoned eggs never survive the heat.
 The eggs are three to four times bigger than chicken eggs.
 Ideally, the eggs are incubated in a burrow dug into the guano layer (which provides suitable temperature regulation), but the widespread human removal of guano deposits has rendered this type of nest unfeasible in many colonies.
+Humans mined guano for fertilizer.
 To compensate, penguins burrow holes in the sand, nest under rocks or bushes or make use of nest boxes if they are provided.
 The penguins spend three weeks on land caring for their offspring, after which chicks may be left alone during the day while the parents forage.
 The chicks are frequently killed by predators or succumb to the hot sun.
 Parents usually feed hatchlings during dusk or dawn.

+Artificial nest boxes providing shelter from temperature extremes and predators were trialled on Robben Island, and birds using them were found to have higher chick survival rates than those using open nests.

 In 2015, when foraging conditions were favourable, more male than female African penguin chicks were produced in the colony on Bird Island.
 Male chicks also had higher growth rates and fledging mass and therefore may have higher post-fledging survival than females.
-This, coupled with higher adult female mortality in this species, may result in a male-biased adult sex ratio and may indicate that conservation strategies focused on benefiting female African penguins may be necessary.
+This, coupled with higher adult female mortality in this species, may result in a male-biased adult sex ratio and may indicate that conservation strategies benefiting female African penguins may be necessary.

 Predation

-The average lifespan of an African penguin is 10 to around 25 years in the wild and up to 30 in captivity.
+The average lifespan of an African penguin is 10 to around 25 years in the wild and up to 34 in captivity.

 The primary predators of African penguins at sea include sharks and fur seals.
-While nesting: kelp gulls, Cape genets, mongooses, caracals and domestic cats and dogs may prey on the penguins and their chicks.
-Mortality from terrestrial predators is higher if penguins are forced to breed in the open in the absence of suitable burrows or nest boxes.
+Predators of nesting penguins and their chicks include kelp gulls, Cape genets, mongooses, caracals and domestic cats and dogs.
+Mortality from terrestrial predators is higher if penguins are forced to breed in the open, in the absence of suitable burrows or nest boxes.